vibe-project/vibe-project.github.io/_drafts/browser-support-in-the-future.md

 categories: [article]
 ---

 jQuery team has [mentioned](http://blog.jquery.com/2014/04/02/browser-support-in-jquery-1-12-and-beyond/) about future changes in browser support with Microsoft ending Windows XP support a month ago.
-Accordingly React JavaScript Client will reduce browser coverage.
+Accordingly Vibe JavaScript Client will reduce browser coverage.
 As they already said, **don't panic!** It will happen 2014 end or early 2015.

 Browsers to be not supported are Internet Explorer 6 and 7, Opera 12.1x, Safari 5.1 and Android 2 and 3.
 So the new browser support table will be: